My working papers

 with Alena Podaneva

-Private Finance Initiatives (PFI) represent a form of Public-Private Partnership (PPP) extensively used in England since the 1990s.
-This study employs the ERIC panel dataset from 2018-2021 to evaluate how hospital procurement type affects hard and soft Facility Management (FM) costs.
-Employing OLS and 2SLS estimations, followed by propensity score matching and Hausman-Taylor estimations, the findings reveal that PFI is associated with increases in both hard and soft FM costs of up to 37.1% and 20.3%, respectively.
-This effect is more pronounced for sites with pre-existing buildings before PFI contract signatures, while the trend reverses for soft FM costs.
-Partial PFI financing is associated with higher costs compared to entirely PFI-procured hospital sites.
-However, this study suggests the potential for limited cost savings by considering moderate- and low-risk backlog maintenance costs, as well as capital investments in new construction.
+Private Finance Initiatives (PFIs) are a form of public-private partnership (PPP) that has been widely used in England since the 1990s.
+This study uses the 2018–2021 ERIC panel dataset to evaluate how hospital procurement arrangements affect hard and soft facility-management (FM) costs.
+OLS and 2SLS estimations, followed by propensity-score matching and Hausman-Taylor estimations, show that PFIs are associated with increases of up to 37.1% in hard FM costs and 20.3% in soft FM costs.
+The effect is more pronounced at sites with buildings that predate the signing of the PFI contract, although the pattern is reversed for soft FM costs.
+Partially PFI-financed hospital sites have higher costs than sites procured entirely through PFIs.
+However, the results suggest some potential for cost savings when moderate- and low-risk backlog-maintenance costs and capital investment in new construction are considered.

 Risk- and Cost-Sharing in Firm-to-Firm Trade